 Scheduling with cron

-Schedule the script to run daily at midnight:
+Schedule the script to run daily at midnight by editing your crontab:

 crontab -e